-Hi, Tabitha.
-First of all: What brought you to Entain initially?
-And what do you love about your work today?
+What brought you to Entain and what do you love about your work?

 Wow.
 What a question.
 My background and what I do is about transformation.
 And that is the role I play within the team at the moment.
 I bring the best people together with the right skills.
 And I give them the tools and the ability to do what they do best.
-So what brought me to Entain was the opportunity to work with 27 different brands and each with very specific needs.
-Lovely brands too: like Ladbrokes and Coral.
-I’ll look back on my work here and think that that was incredible to implement.
-At the start, there was a feeling of, “There is a lot to be done, a lot that needs to be optimized and a lot that needs to become more creative”.
-But those elements all added up to me wanting to be here.
+So what brought me to Entain was the opportunity to work with 27 different brands (including Ladbrokes and Coral), and each with very specific needs.

-There isn’t another agency like Wave.
-Wave offers solutions all the way from creative ideation down to the very smallest asset you could need in a channel.
-And we make sure the idea is pulled through the line, across the entire piece.
+We really make sure the idea is pulled through the line, across the entire piece.
 We try very hard not to release individual assets.
 They need to be tied into an overarching idea.
-I don’t know of any other agency which actually offers that solution and it requires a lot of coordination.
+I don’t know of any other agency which actually offers that solution, and it requires a lot of coordination.
 It requires having big thinkers and creative ideation individuals at the top end.
 Then we need to understand where it is going, what platforms or channels, making sure the messaging is carried through and then making sure we’ve got the ability to produce it all at scale.
-So there are a lot of different stages all the way down, and usually it’s done at extreme speed.
-We have a fabulous craft facility in Manila, a brilliant development facility in India, and then we tend to run the coordination from the London and Gibraltar hubs.
-The ideation piece happens across those two hubs.

 “Don’t just try and continuously add people in order to answer a task that will ultimately kill the joy in everybody’s lives.
 Automation is not a bad thing.
 It actually frees up time to let people do more creative stuff.”